 \subsection{Lightweight Disentangled Concept Bottleneck Models}

-As shown in Figure~\ref{fig:architecture}, ours proposed LDCBM is conducted in two primary stages training: first, mapping the input image to a set of intermediate concepts, and second, mapping these concepts to the final class labels.
-The model is optimized by minimizing a total loss function, $\mathcal{L}_{\text{total}}$, defined as a weighted sum of three distinct components and is encourged to minimize for LDCBM training:
+As shown in Figure~\ref{fig:architecture}, our proposed LDCBM is conducted in two primary stages training: first, mapping the input image to a set of intermediate concepts, and second, mapping these concepts to the final class labels.
+The model is optimized by minimizing a total loss function, $\mathcal{L}_{\text{total}}$, defined as a weighted sum of three distinct components and is encouraged to minimize for LDCBM training:

 Here, $\mathcal{L}_{y}$ represents the task loss for the final class prediction, which evaluates the output of the concept-to-label function $f(c)$. $\mathcal{L}_{c}$ is the concept supervision loss for the middle concept prediction, applied to the output of the input-to-concept function $g(x)$.
 Finally, $\mathcal{L}_g$ is a regularization term designed to encourage the disentanglement of learned features by structuring the parameters $\theta$ of the feature extractor.
 The hyperparameters $\lambda_c$ and $\lambda_g$ control the relative influence of the concept supervision and feature disentanglement objectives, respectively.